It’s no secret that our family loves Christmas.

 From Thanksgiving Day through New Year’s Eve, their house and lawn are covered with over 155,000 lights and decorations.
 The display is so elaborate, it takes nearly four months to put it up!
 All of the Christmas lights are sequenced to music, so make sure you tune your radio to FM 90.1 as you enter their Cottonwood Subdivision.

 Admission is free, but you can show the Ludy family some love by donating to the Georgia Chapter of the Make-A-Wish Foundation. –by Bret Love; photos by Bret Love & Mary Gabbett unless otherwise noted

 Like this Post?
 Pin It!

-If you enjoyed 5 Best Christmas Light Displays In Georgia, you might also like:
+If you enjoyed our story on the Best Christmas Lights In Georgia, you might also like: